Loading...

 Max uses

 The max_uses parameter limits the number of searches performed.
-If Claude attempts more searches than allowed, the web_search_tool_result will be an error with the max_uses_exceeded error code.
+If Claude attempts more searches than allowed, the web_search_tool_result is an error with the max_uses_exceeded error code.

 Domain filtering